 If a site plan is required the plan must indicate:

 Assessing a DA is undertaken in accordance with Section 79C of the Environmental Planning & Assessment Act 1979.

 Most fees payable for development applications are regulated by the State Government and vary depending on the type and cost of the development.
 In the case of construction of building work, the development application fee is based on the estimated cost of the development.
-Please contact Council's Environmental Services Department, Jindabyne on 02 6451 1550 for an estimate of fees and charges.
+Please contact Council on 1300 345 345 for an estimate of fees and charges.

 In accordance with the current Development Control Plans, your development application may require notification and/or advertising in the paper to enable interested persons to comment on the proposal.
 The notification period inviting comment from surrounding residents and the public can vary depending on the type of development.
 If notification and or advertising is required a separate fee will be payable.